cognitedata/toolkit/README.md

 variables.
 You will find globally set configuration defaults in `default.config.yaml` files.
 These variables can always be overridden by setting the same variable in a `config.yaml` file in the same directory.

+### Identity Provider (Authentication and Authorization)

+You can use any Identity Provider like Azure Entra (aka Active Directory), Auth0, or others suppored by CDF.
+The tools here will load information about the project and the identity provider from environment variables.

+The quickstart is that you should copy the .env.tmpl file to .env and set the environment variables for local use of the scripts.
+See [Identity Provider documetation](./docs/idp.md) for more details on what the various configurations are.

 ### Modules

 The basic concepts are **modules** and **packages**.
 Modules live in the `modules/`, `local_modules`, `common/`, and `examples/`